 - Keep accessories simple, in good taste, and not excessive. - Clingy, tight-fitting, or transparent clothing is inappropriate. - Necklines should be modestly designed; cleavage should not be showing. - Jeans, cargo pants, and casual shorts are not appropriate attire for teachers. - Tank tops are not appropriate.
 Use discretion when wearing sleeveless shirts or sleeveless blouses. - While polo shirts are permitted, polo shirts (or other tops or clothing) promoting a non-diocesan school or a non-diocesan club/sport are not permitted. - Athletic wear such as tennis shoes, sweat suits, workout clothing, yoga pants, and leggings is only appropriate in specifically-approved settings (like physical education), not in classrooms. - Wear close-toed or moderately dressy shoes.
 Flip-flops or beach wear are not an option.
-All sandals must have a back. - Facial and body piercings are not appropriate.
-Female teachers should wear no more than a single pair of earrings. - Cover all tattoos at all times. - No wearing of earbuds (head phones) when students are in the building.
+All sandals must have a back. - Body piercings are not appropriate. - Tattoos which are sacrilegious to Catholic beliefs should be covered at all times; subject to administrator interpretation of tattoo(s). - No wearing of earbuds (head phones) when students are in the building.